 Room, board and tuition: $2510 double occupancy, $3125 single occupancy.

-Registration: If you are interested in this unit then please contact Margaret Hartman, teacher training coordinator.
+Registration: If you would like to register for this course, please contact with Margaret Hartman, our teaching training coordinator.

 email Margaret for information about Unit 5: Patanjali.
 July 7 – 16, 2020.